Is the Wells Fargo Platinum Card worth it?

 Is the Wells Fargo Platinum card worth it?

 Platinum cardholders have access to credit education tools and extra card perks like cellphone insurance along with travel and emergency assistance insurance, which can add more value to this no-annual-fee card.

 If you’re looking for a balance transfer card with a similar intro APR, cash back rewards and no annual fee, you should check out the Citi® Double Cash Card, which offers 2 percent cash back—1 percent when you buy and 1 percent when you pay your balance.

 The Wells Fargo Active Cash® Card also offers 2 percent cash rewards and $200 bonus cash rewards after spending $1,000 in purchases within the first three months.
 0% intro APR for 15 months from account opening on purchases and qualifying balance transfers, then a 19.49%, 24.49%, or 29.49% variable APR; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min: $5.
 However, the intro rate is valid for both new purchases from account opening and qualifying balance transfers from account opening, and the ongoing rewards can offer a lot of value.

 All in all, while the Wells Fargo Platinum is no longer available, the Wells Fargo Reflect card offers a solid introductory rate for those who need to finance a purchase or pay down a balance, but its ongoing value potential is low.
-It works just fine for someone looking for a no-frills way to save on interest, but those who want to earn rewards in the future might check out other products.
+It works just fine for someone looking for a no-frills way to save on interest, but those who want to earn rewards in the future might want to check out other products.